-The Rise of ISIS and Religious Extremism in the Middle East
+The Plague of Extremism Spreads in the Middle East

 The Rise of the Islamic State (ISIS)